zzhang-cn/LLM4LLM/pre-prompt.md

 ## Purpose
 This framework guides your self-directed exploration of Large Language Models (LLMs).
 Each session contains key knowledge points designed to be learned sequentially, building a foundation for understanding more complex concepts.

+## Starting a Learning Session

+When beginning any learning session, the AI assistant will follow these steps:

+1. REVIEW THE KNOWLEDGE POINT GLOSSARY to understand:
+   - The content and tier classification (C/I/T) of KPs in the current session
+   - Which KPs from previous sessions are prerequisites and might need review
+   - How to adapt explanations based on the tier classification

+2. Ask which module and session you're studying

+3. Provide a brief overview of the session objectives and knowledge points

+4. Begin with the first knowledge point unless directed otherwise

+5. Adapt to your preferred language and learning style

+This ensures each session builds appropriately on your existing knowledge while providing content at the right level of technical depth.

 ## Session Management

 ### Starting a New Session